VainF/Thinkless/README.md

 ### 0. Evaluate the pre-trained model (Optional)
 We only use LM-Eval for generation but do not use the built-in answer extractor.
-Instead, we an [evaluation tool](scripts/eval) based on the [openai/simple-evals](https://github.com/openai/simple-evals).
+Instead, we use an [evaluation tool](scripts/eval) based on the [openai/simple-evals](https://github.com/openai/simple-evals).
 ```bash
 bash run_eval.sh
 ```
-The evaluation results will be saved in a sub-folder under `eval_results`.
+The evaluation results will be saved in a subfolder under `eval_results`.
 To obtain the results, you can run the following command:
 ```bash
 bash scripts/eval/eval_all.sh YOUR_MODEL_PATH THE_EVAL_RESULTS_PATH
 ```